Richard Burton immortalized in Hollywood next to Taylor

 LOS ANGELES British actor Richard Burton finally received a star on the Hollywood Walk of Fame next to that of his two-time wife, Elizabeth Taylor, on Friday, nearly 30 years after his death.

-The couple's adopted daughter, Maria Burton, accepted the honor of the iconic terrazzo and brass star along Hollywood Boulevard in the historical heart of the U.S. film industry.
+The couple's adopted daughter, Maria Burton, accepted the honour of the iconic terrazzo and brass star along Hollywood Boulevard in the historical heart of the U.S. film industry.

 Burton was nominated for an Oscar seven times between 1953 and 1978 but never won the prize.